lorencarvalho/pizza/README.md

 add olive oil, salt, pepper, oregano & garlic (can be minced, powdered, whatever) to taste

-store in a jar in the fridge overnight.
+store in a jar in the fridge overnight, you _can_ use it immediately, but it's much better the next day

 ## cheese